Engin-Boot/pong-stage-Varsha-Chalasani/Stage0/updateScoreCard.md

 ## Acceptance Criteria

-### Scenario: Ball collides with player boundary
+### Scenario: Ball misses collision

 Given a working interface
 And current player name
+And players' current counters

+When ball misses collsion with paddle

+Then increment no-Collision-Count
+And check condition

+### Scenario: Ball misses collision for more than thrice

+Given a working interface
+And current player name
-And players' current score
+And players' current counters

 When one player's no-Collision-Count greater than 3

 Then increment no-Collision-Count
-And check condition
+And move to declare-winner module